List of university a cappella groups in the United Kingdom: Academy

 Academy are the university's all-male-identifying a cappella group formed in 2015 by Nick Jones.
 In the summer of 2017, Academy appeared on Sky One's Sing: Ultimate A Cappella, opening the first episode.
 In 2018, their first year of competing and Jones' first year as music director, Academy progressed to the ICCA UK Final in London's New Wimbledon Theatre.
 Later in the same year, Academy reached the semifinals of the Voice Festival UK.
 In August 2018, Academy made their Edinburgh Fringe debut performing the joint show "Academy and Pitch Fight present: Buy One, Get One Free" alongside their sister group Pitch Fight.
 In December 2018, Academy released their first single and music video, Jones' arrangement of LunchMoney Lewis' "Bills", which featured in their 2018 ICCA set.
 The group reached the ICCA UK final again in 2019, their second year entering the competition, with beatboxer Cem Rifat winning Outstanding Vocal Percussion at the quarterfinal stage.
 In 2020 Academy recorded and released their debut album "Exhibit A".
 The album went on to receive five CARA nominations, including two for their version of Mark Ronson's "Bang Bang Bang".
 The group went on to win the CARA for Best Lower Voices Collegiate Song, and came runner-up for Best Debut Scholastic Album.

 All Sharps

-All Sharps (formerly known as HotTUBBS) was an auditioned a cappella group partially-contained within TUBBS A Cappella.
+All Sharps (formerly known as HotTUBBS) were an auditioned a cappella group partially-contained within TUBBS A Cappella.
 Formed in 2008, they have won medals at the Manchester Amateur Choral Competition and Oxford Music Festival.
 They had also been semi-finalists in Voice Festival UK twice: in 2012 and in 2015.
 HotTUBBS rebranded at the end of 2017 to become All Sharps.